-Irish jockeys and Irish-bred horses have always enjoyed considerable success at Aintree, and there have been 25 winners of the race trained in Ireland since the first Grand National back in 1839.
-The first was Coolreagh-bred Matthew who won the race in 1847, the 10-1 joint favourite.
+Irish jockeys and Irish-bred horses have always enjoyed considerable success at Aintree.
+There have been 25 winners of the race trained in Ireland since the first Grand National back in 1839.

 2003 saw Monty’s Pass be victorious by 12 lengths, while Ruby Walsh secured his second National victory on Hedgehunter in 2005.
 Hedgehunter was a runner up in 2006 behind Irish-trained Numbersixvalverde, Martin Brassil’s first runner in the National.

 The Irish were successful again in 2007 with Silver Birch who beat McKelvey by three-quarters of a length, and again in 2008 with Comply Or Die, proving that the Irish really do have what it takes in the great race.

 Of course, it would be remiss to talk about this great race and not mention Tiger Roll, the two-time winner trained by Gordon Elliott was a fan favourite and was nearly on for a hattrick before the 2020 race was cancelled.

 When racing resumed and the 2021 renewal took place behind closed doors, spirits were not dampened.
 On the back of a remarkable Cheltenham Festival, jockey Rachael Blackmore and trainer Henry De Bromhead pinned their hopes on Minella Times.

 And the horse did not disappoint.
 Blackmore made history as the first female jockey to win the race and De Bromhead was able to add it to his impressive haul for the year.